More and more web applications are being developed these days. And with each line of code being written, the potential for bugs arises.

 Step 6: Security Testing

-The final step of web application testing is making sure it is protected against unauthorized access and harmful actions through viruses or other malicious software.
+The final step of web application testing makes sure that your application is protected against unauthorized access and harmful actions through viruses or other malicious software.

 Security testing for web applications involves the following activities: